NBKRedSpy/QM_RecycleHotKey/SteamReadMe.txt

 [list]
 [*]Do not require a weapon to amputate.
 [*]Automatically recycle items and amputate all limbs when the recycle hotkey is pressed.
+[*]Do not automatically close the corpse window if there is more than one tab.
 [/list]

 See the Configuration section below for the options.